ralphlange/opcUaUnifiedAutomation/README.md

   * Create *configure/CONFIG_SITE.local* and set *UASDK* to point to your Unified Automation OPC UA C++ Client SDK installation.

+* Building binaries (IOCs) may need libcrypto installed, depending on the setup used when compiling the SDK libraries.

 ## Features